jh3nd3rs0n/jargyle/README.md

     Password:
     Re-type password:
     User 'Abu' added.
-    Would you like to enter another user? ('Y' for yes): n User
+    Would you like to enter another user? ('Y' for yes): Y User
     Name: Jafar
     Password: